Fairy castle cactus is scientifically known as Cereus or Acanthocereues tetragonus, to be specific.

 This can be due to the way the cactus is placed towards the sun.
 If you hide part of the cactus under a shade, the stem can twist to reach the sunlight.
 To prevent this formation, prune that part or place the whole cactus in direct sunlight.

-What should I do if my cactus outgrows its space?
+What should I do if my Fairy Castle Cactus outgrows its space?

 Depending on the species, the fairy castle cactus can overgrow from its pot.
 In such cases, you need to transfer it to a bigger pot for the roots to develop further, otherwise, the plant may not grow effectively.